ibexa/documentation-user/docs/personalization/filters.md

 |Recommend products from the same main category and its subcategories from level 2.|Category "Desks/Tables" and below.|
 |Recommend products from the same main category and its subcategories from level 3.|Category "Tables" and below.|

 It is possible to provide multiple reference categories (both in the request and over the context item or items).
 In this case the superset of the recommendations will be returned.
 The results are sorted based of global weight of the recommendations.
 Depending on the popularity of the categories the more popular category will most probably push the less popular categories out of the results.

 If the recommended item is located in more than one category, it will be recommended if at least one category is requested in this recommendation call.

 ### Multiple Categorypath dimensions for popularity models

 The categorypath parameter is very powerful in its usage.
-The default approach is to represent content in the navigation-based structure of a website which is used by default.
-If there is a need to represent available items of a website in different dimensions (taxonomies) it is possible to do this out-of-the box simply by enriching the categorypath information of an item, without changing any settings in the recommender engine.
+The default approach is to represent the default content in the navigation-based structure of a website.
+If there is a need to represent available items of a website in different dimensions (taxonomies), it is possible to do this out-of-the box simply by enriching the categorypath information of an item, without changing any settings in the recommender engine.

-To make it a bit clearer let's take a look at the following example: In the above mentioned shop both furniture and plants are sold and they are structured based on site navigation.
+To make it a bit clearer let's take a look at the following example:
+In the above mentioned shop both furniture and plants are sold and they are structured based on site navigation.
 Typically customers would look for computer desks and get a list of recommendations of all computer desks in the shop.
 If desired, the recommendation engine could also use another dimension for filtering recommendations, for example a "brand" dimension.
-In this case the user would get recommendations for all items from the same "brand".
+In this case, the user would get recommendations for all items from the same "brand".

-In case of popularity based recommendations it will be possible to get most popular products based on the main navigate tree (most popular desk) or based on the brand (most popular IKEA item).
+In case of popularity based recommendations, it will be possible to get most popular products based on the main navigation tree (most popular desk) or based on the brand (most popular IKEA item).

 Some examples of common representation dimensions of items beyond the site navigation: